manuelangladatort/website/content/publication/Anglada-Tort_2020_PACA/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "What counts as Aesthetics in Science?
-A Bibliometric Analysis and Visualization of the Scientific Literature from 1970 to 2018"
+title: "What counts as aesthetics in science?
+A bibliometric analysis and visualization of the scientific literature from 1970 to 2018"
 authors: [Manuel Anglada-Tort and Martin Skov]
 date: "2020-09-01T00:00:00Z"
 doi: "https://doi.org/10.1037/aca0000350"